nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * When editing tags:
   * Prefix:`[t/ADD-TAG]`
-    - the added tags will be **appended** to the list of existing tags i.e adding of tags does not overwrite existing tags.
+    - the added tags will be **appended** to the list of existing tags i.e. adding of tags does not overwrite existing tags.
-    - if the tag name you entered to add **already exists**, the edit will be successful but you will get the warning:
+    - if the tag name you entered to add **already exists**, the edit will be successful, but you will get the warning:
       `You tried adding an already existing study group tag.`
   * Prefix: `[-t/DELETE-TAG]`
     - the tags specified will be **deleted** from the list of existing tags.
-    - if the tag name you entered to delete **does not exist**, the edit will be successful but you will get the warning:
+    - if the tag name you entered to delete **does not exist**, the edit will be successful, but you will get the warning:
       `You tried removing a nonexistent study group tag.`
 * When editing **all other fields** : Existing values will be updated to the input values.